 There Are Lots Of Treatment Options For Depression.
 A few include:

 Therapy: Meeting with a counselor can help to talk through the issues underlying your sadness and pain.
-Therapy options can be explored that include short term, long term and group options.
-Please ask for what you need and I’ll share on our call what I can do for you to help.
+Therapy options can be explored that include short-term, long-term, and group options.
+Please ask for what you need and I’ll share what I can do to help you.

 Antidepressants are often prescribed to treat depression and its symptoms.
 For most of my clients, the very best treatment for depression is talk therapy coupled with antidepressant medication.
 We can certainly talk about referrals for medication if you need them.

-Neurofeedback: Many people can also benefit from neurofeedback therapy (eeg biofeedback) as a tool to help supplement their ongoing talk therapy.
+Neurofeedback: Many people can also benefit from neurofeedback therapy (EEG biofeedback) as a tool to help supplement their ongoing talk therapy.
 The benefit of neurofeedback is that it helps the brain achieve a sense of balance.
-People report that eeg biofeedback supports them to feel more hopeful, positive, and light-hearted.
+People report that EEG biofeedback helps them feel more hopeful, positive, and light-hearted.

-EMDR (Eye Movement De-sensitization and Reprocessing) is a type of therapy that involves less talking to uncover the story behind the depression but rather works to help discover and de-sensitize people to the root causes of their depression.
-EMDR is an incredibly powerful treatment for resolving some of the toughest depression challenges and we can explore together if this is a good step for you.
+EMDR (Eye Movement De-sensitization and Reprocessing): A type of therapy that involves less talking to uncover the story behind the depression.
+It works to help discover and de-sensitize people to the root causes of their depression.
+EMDR is an incredibly powerful treatment for resolving some of the toughest depression challenges and together we can explore if this is a good option for you.

 Depression is painful, but you don’t have to be stuck in pain for the rest of your life.

 There any many solutions available and I would be more than happy to explore them with you.
 If you’re ready to take the next step, please call me for a free consultation to find out the best course of treatment for you.
 You can reach me directly by calling my office at 310-314-6933 or sending me a private email at firstname.lastname@example.org .